-Would you like an easy cookie icing recipe that you'll use again and again?
-This homemade decorating icing is quick and easy to make, and it flows on and hardens just right every time.
-You'll love it.
+You will use these old fashioned cookie icing recipes again and again.
+The homemade icing is quick and easy to make, and it flows on cookies to harden just right every time.
+You will love it.

 Mom's Recipe Scrapbooks (c.
 1920s)